 Finally, press ok, and let the magic happen.
-This will take a bit of time, depending on how many images you are using and how powerful your computer is, before an excitingly-complicated screen like the following loads up:
+This will take a bit of time, depending on how many images you’re using and how powerful your computer is, before an excitingly-complicated screen like the following loads up:

 Fear not, it’s not as complicated as it looks.
-Down the right hand side are a whole host of preset options, which you can choose from to get started.
-You can pick something that looks fairly natural, or something that looks completely insane, just by picking a preset that you like the look of.
+Down the right-hand side are a whole host of preset options, which you can choose from to get started.
+You can pick something that looks fairly natural or something that looks completely insane, just by picking a preset you like the look of.

-Down the left hand side of the screen are a whole bunch of sliders and check boxes and other options that give you incredibly fine grained control over your final image.
+Down the left-hand side of the screen are a whole bunch of sliders, checkboxes, and other options that give you incredibly fine-grained control over your final image.

 Hovering your mouse over a slider will make some helper text appear in the bottom corner.
-There are a lot of options, and I would suggest playing with them all to see how they affect the outcome.
+There are a lot of options, and I’d suggest playing with them all to see how they affect the outcome.

 Once you are done with the editing you can press process to finalise your image, and then save it from the final screen.

-And so that is it for a quick (well, maybe not so quick) overview of HDR.
+And so that’s it for a quick (well, maybe not-so-quick) overview of HDR photography.
 Hopefully you found it useful!
-If you’ve got any questions, thoughts or opinions, please fire away in the comments below!
+If you’ve got any questions, thoughts, or opinions, please fire away in the comments below!